 Four days after losing 3-0, Raiders set franchise scoring record, beat Chargers 63-21

+“We knew at halftime what the record was,” Las Vegas interim coach Antonio Pierce said.
+“We want to be aggressive regardless of what the score was.
+If we had 21 or 10, we were going to be aggressive.
+That was our mindset.”

-The Raiders led 42-0 at halftime, just three points shy of the NFL record for halftime margin that was set in 2009 when New England led Tennessee 45-0.
+The Raiders led 42-0 at halftime, just three points shy of the NFL record for halftime that was set in 2009 when New England led Tennessee 45-0.
 The 42-point margin has been matched two other times — by Green Bay over Chicago in 2014 and the Packers over Tampa Bay in 1983.
-Las Vegas also tied the franchise record for points in a half, set in 1969 against Buffalo.
+Las Vegas also broke its previous record for a half, which was 38 against the Broncos in that 2010 game.

 The halftime deficit was the biggest in Chargers history.
 They trailed the Patriots 31-0 in 1997.